HCPSS/academies/_academies/amp.md

 senior-coursework: no
 ---

-AMP is a graduation pathway for <strong>seniors</strong>, who are interested in employment and further education based on a career pathway in manufacturing, Science, Technology, Engineering, and Mathematics (STEM) industries.
+Apprenticeship Maryland is a graduation pathway for <strong>seniors</strong>, who are interested in employment and further education based on a career pathway in manufacturing, Science, Technology, Engineering, and Mathematics (STEM) industries.

 The STEM-related occupations include those in: